 Gather a couple of volunteers and see if you can use your school to host this fundraiser.
 Think of a couple of activities and games to entertain the kids and keep them all in one location.

 Even if your rate is higher than a babysitter’s, many parents will be ready to pay it because they would know that the money is going towards the betterment of the school their child attends.

 PTA fundraising can be challenging.
 Parents and teachers are often already overwhelmed by work.
-This is why your PTA fundraising ideas should be as creative and as efficient as possible.
+And brainstorming a good PTA fundraising idea would be additional work they might not have time for.
+This is where these fundraising ideas will work wonders and help you get creative and unique in your ways to raise money.
 Our top 9 picks can easily be adapted for any school or grade level.

 Don’t forget to demonstrate how the funds will be used to improve your school and why raising the money is important.
-Working towards a specific target – such as new computers, books or sports equipment – encourages more involvement than just raising ‘money’ does.
+Working towards a specific target – such as new computers, a field trip, books, or sports equipment – encourages more involvement than just raising ‘money’ does.